DumalBhaskar/hugo-docker-k8s/Readme.md

-# K8S Practice exercise 3
+# Deploy Hugo app on kubernetes

 Note: you can use the help of  [Killercoda playgrounds](https://killercoda.com/playgrounds) for performing the below labs